Either you have JavaScript disabled or your browser does not support Javascript . To work properly, this page requires JavaScript to be enabled.

 Most Recent Events

-• 12 Mar 2025 According to an iECURE media release, data will be presented at the 2025 American College of Medical Genetics and Genomics (ACMG) Annual Clinical Genetics Meeting taking place March 18-22, 2025 in Los Angeles.
+• 02 Oct 2025 According to an iECURE media release, company to present updated result data from this study at the American Society of Human Genetics (ASHG) Annual Meeting, taking place October 14-18 in Boston.

 If your organization or you do not have a subscription, try one of the following: If your organization has a subscription, there are several access options, even while working remotely: